tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code_tool_options.md

 Hugo has a robust and flexible templating language (Golang) that makes it appealing to designers, who can build more sophisticated websites based on the depth of the platform (see [Hugo's docs here](https://gohugo.io/documentation/)).
 But the main selling point behind Hugo is that it builds your site fast.

+### Comparing speed with Hugo with Jekyll

 {: .note}
 Speed here refers to the time to compile your web output, not the time your site takes to load when visitors view the content in a browser.

 Speed may not be immediately apparent when you first start evaluating static site generators.
-You probably won't realize how important speed is until you have hundreds (or thousands) of pages in your site and are waiting for it to build.
+You probably won't realize how important speed is until you have thousands of pages in your site and are waiting for it to build.

-Although it depends on how you've coded your site, in general, I've noticed that with Jekyll projects, if you have, say, 1,000 pages in your project, it might take about a minute or two to build the site.
+Although it depends on how you've coded your site (e.g., the number of for loops that iterate through pages), in general, I've noticed that with Jekyll projects, if you have, say, 1,000 pages in your project, it might take about a minute or two to build the site.
 Thus, if you have 5,000 pages, you could be waiting 5 minutes or more for the site to build.
 The whole automatic re-building feature becomes almost irrelevant, and it can be difficult to identify formatting or other errors until the build finishes.

 If Hugo can build a site much, much faster, it offers a serious advantage in the choice of static site generators.
-Given that major web development sites like [Smashing Magazine chose Hugo](https://next.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/) is evidence of Hugo's emerging superiority among the static site generators.
+Given that major web development sites like [Smashing Magazine chose Hugo](https://next.smashingmagazine.com/2017/03/a-little-surprise-is-waiting-for-you-here/), this is evidence of Hugo's emerging superiority among the static site generators.

 For a detailed comparison of Hugo versus Jekyll, see [Hugo vs. Jekyll: Comparing the leading static website generators](https://opensource.com/article/17/5/hugo-vs-jekyll).
 In one of the comments, a reader says: